 (where the Transporter Daily Read Equipment is found not to be functioning correctly) the Day of its repair or replacement under paragraph 4.8.11,

-then unless the Transporter agrees otherwise the further provisions of this paragraph 4.8 shall not apply in relation to such subsequent Day unless the User gives a Daily Read Error Notice for such Day, but the giving of such notice shall not require a further inspection pursuant to paragraph 4.8.3.
+then unless the Transporter agrees otherwise (and notifies the CDSP accordingly) the further provisions of this paragraph 4.8 shall not apply in relation to such subsequent Day unless the User gives a Daily Read Error Notice for such Day, but the giving of such notice shall not require a further inspection pursuant to paragraph 4.8.3.

-For the purposes of determining the User's UDQO, where a User submits a Daily Read Error Notice not later than the Exit Close-out Date in relation to the Daily Read Error Day:
+For the purposes of determining the User's UDQO, where a User submits a Daily Read Error Notice to the CDSP not later than the Exit Close-out Date in relation to the Daily Read Error Day:

 if by the Exit Close-out Date:

-(in relation to Transporter Daily Read Equipment) the Transporter has undertaken an inspection under paragraph 4.8.3(a); and
+(in relation to Transporter Daily Read Equipment) the CDSP has notified the Transporter, and the Transporter has undertaken an inspection under paragraph 4.8.3(a); and

-(in relation to Transporter Daily Read Equipment) the User has informed the Transporter that it accepts the Transporter's Volume Estimate notified by the Transporter under paragraph 4.8.3(b)
+(in relation to Transporter Daily Read Equipment) the User has informed the CDSP that it accepts the Transporter's Volume Estimate notified by the Transporter under paragraph 4.8.3(b)

 the value of the Metered Quantity derived from the Transporter’s Volume Estimate shall be substituted for the value of the Metered Quantity derived from the original Daily Meter Readings;

-the Transporter may (before the Exit Close-out Date) by agreement with the User substitute, for the value of the Metered Quantity derived from the original Daily Meter Readings, the value derived from the User Volume Estimate or such other value as the Transporter and the User shall agree.
+the Transporter may (before the Exit Close-out Date) by agreement with the User substitute, for the value of the Metered Quantity derived from the original Daily Meter Readings, the value derived from the User Volume Estimate or such other value as the Transporter and the User shall agree, in which case the Transporter will notify the CDSP of such value.

 The